 From the end of one school year to the beginning of the next, all students will inevitably experience summer learning loss to some degree.
 While reading loss an issue for many children, according to Harvard Education, losing math skills is an even bigger problem for students from all backgrounds.
-Even though summer learning loss is a problem for every student, both parents and educators can take a number of steps to counter the problem.
+Even though summer learning loss is a problem for every student, both caregivers and educators can take a number of steps to counter the problem.

 What Causes Summer Learning Loss?